rugantio/fbcrawl/README.md

 What features can fbcrawl obtain?
 Everything that you see in the table is crawled by default.
 I decided to simplify the timestamp feature, leaving out the hour and to ignore comments and commentators, which are going to be parsed post-by-post by another crawler.

-You can see that fbcrawl makes **asynchronous** requests and thus the tuples are not in chronological order, populates a csv or a json file.

-Fbcrawl makes use of the mobile version of facebook: [https://mbasic.facebook.com](https://mbasic.facebook.com) because it's all plain HTML and we can navigate easily through the pages without cumbersome javascript injections.
+Fbcrawl makes use of an static mobile version of facebook, unknown to many: [https://mbasic.facebook.com](https://mbasic.facebook.com) because it's all plain HTML and we can navigate easily through the pages without having to emulate a browser or inject javascript code.

 ## Installation
-Requirements are: **python3** (python2 is also supported), **scrapy** and other dependencies libraries (twisted, libxml2 etc.).
+Requirements are: **python3** (python2 is also supported) and the  **scrapy** framework, that should pull other needed libs as dependencies (twisted, libxml2 etc.).

 Scrapy can be installed through the package manager of the distribution (in my arch box is simply called "scrapy") or through internal python package system, typing: